spotify/gordon-gcp/docs/schema.rst

 Definitions
 -----------

-This plugin defines two types of schemas for consuming events by the :doc:`Google Pub/Sub Event Consumer plugin <plugins>`: :ref:`audit` and a :ref:`general`.
+This package defines two types of schemas for consuming events by the :doc:`Google Pub/Sub Event Consumer plugin <plugins>`: :ref:`audit` and a :ref:`general`.